MichaelBui/strixhalo-homelab/Hardware/Boards/Sixunited-AXB35/Firmware.md

 **DO NOT FLASH ANY FIRMWARE IF YOUR SYSTEM IS STABLE AND FUNCTIONING PROPERLY**, only consider a BIOS update if you have specific technical requirements or are experiencing any issues
 :::

 All devices sent after the middle of May seem to have BIOS version of at least 1.04.
 The only officially supported upgrade way is using Windows, follow the included instructions.
-Something like [Hiren's BootCD](https://www.hirensbootcd.org) could be used as a more convenient option.
-You're supposed to update EC firware first and BIOS the last.
+Something like [Hiren's BootCD](https://www.hirensbootcd.org) could be used as a more convenient option. **You're supposed to update EC firmware first and BIOS the last.**

 All AXB35 firmwares should be compatible across AXB35-based devices, allowing you to flash any OEM BIOS regardless of the original manufacturer.
 However, **proceed at your own risk** as this practice is not officially supported.
 Technically it shouldn't even be possible to flash incompatible firmware because it should have a different ROM ID.
 Currently, we have several confirmed successful cases of flashing GMK BIOS onto a FEVM and Bosgame PCs without any issues.